This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Our Secretarial Services Package fee includes the following:-

-• Safekeep company common seal, if any
+• Safekeep the company‘s common seal, if any

 • Maintaining the Minutes and Register Books